mauro-nievoff/Multiplex_Classification/README.md

 ## Key Features
 The **Multiplex Classification Framework** offers several advantages:

+- Performance Improvement: Our experimental results demonstrate significant performance improvements, especially in cases with a large number of classes and class imbalances.
 - Scalable: Supports any number of classes and logical constraints.
 - Class Imbalance Handling: Provides an innovative method to manage class imbalance through task splitting.
 - No Confidence Thresholds: Eliminates the need for confidence threshold selection (inherent in multi-label classification).
-- Modular Structure: Allows independent fine-tuning of classification submodels.
+- Modular Structure: Allows independent fine-tuning of the classification models included in the ensemble.
 - Data Quality Improvement: Removes incompatible labels without requiring data review, enhancing data quality—especially useful for silver-standard datasets.

 The framework is particularly effective in scenarios with numerous classes and logical constraints, such as medical image classification, and supports both sequential and simultaneous classification tasks.